Edward Padelford

+Early life

+Padelford was born in Taunton, Massachusetts, in 1799 to Dr. Philip Padelford and Elizabeth McComber.
+He was the youngest of their seven known children born between 1786 and 1799, although three of them (two Philips and Rodger) died before Edward was born.

 Career

-Padelford moved to Savannah, Georgia, from his native Taunton, Massachusetts, in April 1820.
-His contemporaries in the city included master builder Isaiah Davenport, Godfrey Barnsley (a British-born businessman and cotton broker), John W. Beckwith (second Bishop of Georgia), Michael Cash (stonemason), Charles B. Cluskey (architect), Hugh Comer (businessman and president of Central of Georgia Railroad), Stephen Elliott (first Bishop of Georgia), Charles Augustus Lafayette Lamar (businessman), Gazaway Bugg Lamar (cotton and shipping merchant), George Welshman Owens (lawyer), Willard Preston (educator), James C. Saltus (carpenter), James M. Simms (African-American minister), silversmith Moses Eastman, and James and Charlotte De Bernier Taylor (a merchant and entomologist couple).
+Padelford moved to Savannah, Georgia, in April 1820, around the time of his 21st birthday.
+His contemporaries in the city included master builder Isaiah Davenport, Godfrey Barnsley (a British-born businessman and cotton broker), Stephen Elliott (first Bishop of Georgia), John W. Beckwith (second Bishop of Georgia), Michael Cash (stonemason), Charles B. Cluskey (architect), Hugh Comer (businessman and president of Central of Georgia Railroad), Charles Augustus Lafayette Lamar (businessman), Gazaway Bugg Lamar (cotton and shipping merchant), George Welshman Owens (lawyer), Willard Preston (educator), James C. Saltus (carpenter), James M. Simms (African-American minister), silversmith Moses Eastman, and James and Charlotte De Bernier Taylor (a merchant and entomologist couple).

 Padelford established a shipping business with Orrey Taft under the name Taft & Padelford.
 This venture lasted for thirteen years, dissolving in January 1833.
 In November, he joined Samuel H. Fay and C. B. Carter to form a general commission business named Padelford & Fay Company.
 The retiring Fay's brother, Joseph, joined the ranks from 1838 to 1861, when the company ceased trading.

 In 1833, Padelford joined a committee to petition for better mail service between Savannah, Macon and Augusta.

 His long career in the banking sector began in February 1834, when he was elected a director of the Marine and Fire Insurance Bank.
 He later became its president and largest shareholder.

 Padelford was elected a director of the Georgia Insurance and Trust Company in 1836.

 He became a founding member of the Georgia Historical Society in 1839, and was later elected as a steward of the Jockey Club.

 Padelford was elected one of Savannah's Commissioners of Pilotage in January 1831.
 That August, he was elected to the grand jury.